OfficeDev/O365-Android-Start/README.md

 <a name="running"/>
 ## Running the starter project

 Once you've built the starter project you can run it on an emulator or device.
-Note that at this time it only runs for landscape mode on tablets.

 1. Run the project.
 3. Click the "Sign in" button and enter your credentials.